MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configures the proxy settings for Google Chrome Application Guard.
+  Configures the proxy settings for Microsoft Edge Application Guard.
-If you enable this policy, Google Chrome Application Guard ignores other sources of proxy configurations.
+If you enable this policy, Microsoft Edge Application Guard ignores other sources of proxy configurations.

-If you don't configure this policy, Google Chrome Application Guard uses the proxy configuration of the host.
+If you don't configure this policy, Microsoft Edge Application Guard uses the proxy configuration of the host.

-This policy does not affect the proxy configuration of Google Chrome outside of Application Guard (on the host).
+This policy does not affect the proxy configuration of Microsoft Edge outside of Application Guard (on the host).

-The ProxyMode field lets you specify the proxy server used by Google Chrome Application Guard.
+The ProxyMode field lets you specify the proxy server used by Microsoft Edge Application Guard.

 The ProxyPacUrl field is a URL to a proxy .pac file.